parse-community/parse-server-api-mail-adapter/README.md

 - plain-text content (`textPath`)
 - HTML content (`htmlPath`)

+# Placeholders
+Placeholders allow to dynamically insert text into the template file content.
+The placeholders are filled in according to the key-value definitions returned by the placeholder callback in the adapter configuration.

+This is using the [mustache](http://mustache.github.io/mustache.5.html) template syntax.
+The most commonly used tags are:
+- `{{double-mustache}}`

+    The most basic form of tag; inserts text as HTML escaped by default.
+- `{{{triple-mustache}}}`

+    Inserts text with unescaped HTML, which is required to insert a URL for example.

 # Localization

 Localization allows to use a specific template depending on the user locale.
 To turn on localization for a template, add a `localeCallback` to the template configuration.